proatgram/Notes/D&D/Characters/Silver Sea of the Night.md

  -  Ability Score Increase
      -  Dexterity increases by 2
      -  Charisma increases by 1
- -  Speed: Base walking speed is 30 feet
+ -  Speed: My base walking speed is 30 feet
- -  Darkvision:
+ -  Darkvision: I have a cat's keen senses.
+I can see in dim light within 60 feet of me as if it were bright light, as well